sa-concept-refactoring/doc/main.typ

 == Structure of This Report
-This report describes the analysis, elaboration and implementation of the work.
-The document is divided into the following parts:
+This report encompasses the analysis, elaboration, and implementation of the project's work.
+It is structured into the following sections:

 // TODO descibe chapers